SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Made Finland AI always refuse Soviet's ultimatum
 - First land, navy and air doctrine cost set to 0
 - Increased special force min cap 24 -> 64 battalions
-- Sinkiang, Xibei San Ma, Communist China, Shanxi, Yunnan, Guangxi Clique has been annexed and cored into China
-- China has been renamed to Chinese United Front
 - Removed some ahistorical event options
 - Added 50 width training division to each player
 - Researched basic trains for all players